 - A Concept Design phase focused on sustainability.
-The recommended approach is to hold conceptual design meetings (charrettes) attended by at least one individual from each member of the Development Team (including the Energy modeller and cost consultant) and, where possible, the contractor. - IDP team meetings are to be held, as a minimum, during the conceptual design, schematic design, design development, and construction document stages. - At each Design Review Panel presentation, the project team must speak to their approach to the IDP, planned activities, and outcomes. - The responsible person for the IDP must attend all Design Review Panel presentation to speak to the process. - Update reports must be submitted at each Design Review Panel presentation stage, which includes details on target credits for achieving LEED Gold, key activities, outcomes, as well as examples of issues that were raised and how creative solution were devised as a result of the IDP. - Signed letter template.
+The recommended approach is to hold conceptual design meetings (charrettes) attended by at least one individual from each member of the Development Team (including the Energy modeller and cost consultant) and, where possible, the contractor.
+A representative from Waterfront Toronto, or a designated representative, must also be invited to attend each conceptual design meeting, and shall be given notice of each meeting at least one week in advance. - IDP team meetings are to be held, as a minimum, at the start of each of the following stages: conceptual design, schematic design, design development, and construction document stage. - At each Design Review Panel presentation, the project team must do the following: - Confirm at the outset of their presentation, that an update on the IDP process will be provided; - Include in their presentation an 'agenda', which identifies "Update on Integrated Design Process" as one agenda item and allocates a specific number of minutes to the item; and - Provide an update on their approach to the IDP, planned activities, and outcomes. - The responsible person for the IDP must attend all Design Review Panel presentation to speak to the process. - Update reports must be submitted at each Design Review Panel presentation stage, which includes details on target credits for achieving LEED Gold, key activities, outcomes, as well as examples of issues that were raised and how creative solution were devised as a result of the IDP. - Signed letter template. - As the above elements of the Integrated Design Process are undertaken, the developer must invite, and provide at least one week's notice to, Waterfront Toronto staff and at least one representative of any potential major tenants identified by either the developer or Waterfront Toronto, to each IDP meeting.
+For clarity, this includes conceptual design meetings (charettes) and at least one meeting at each of the major IDP stages, being schematic design, design development, and construction document.